Our 14th BrightonSoup, at St George’s Community Hall in Hangleton.

-These are the local (and some national) businesses that supported us with donations and some amazing raffle prizes.
-Without these contributions we couldn’t afford to cover the cost of hosting the event so that all the ticket donations can go to the winner.
+These are the local people and businesses (and some national) that supported us with some amazing raffle prizes.
+These contributions often cover the cost of hosting the event so that all the ticket income and donations can go to the winner.

-- Thank you to our Project Selection Team for doing the hard work of whittling down submissions to the final four.
-Regulars Olivia Canham and Caz O’Kane (who also helped out in the kitchen) as well as guests for this event Stephen Chamberlain, Sam Hart, Chris Llewelyn and Sam Redfern.
+- Thank you to our Project Selection Team for the difficult task of whittling down submissions to the final four.
+Regulars Olivia Canham and Caz O’Kane (who also helped out in the kitchen) as well as guests for this event, Ken George and Carl Walker.

-- Thanks again to Lizzie for spending the evening serving soup to people, and Martin who couldn’t make it, but still made soup for us anyway.
+- Thanks again to chefs Lizzie and Sam for spending the evening serving soup to people, and Martin who couldn’t make it, but still made soup for us anyway.

 Please forgive us if we missed anyone out, please let us know so we can update the page.